 - Photo must be in color

-- Photo must show a full front view of the person’s head and shoulders, with full face centered in the middle of the photograph.
+- The photo must show a full front view of the person’s head and shoulders, with a full face centered in the middle of the photograph.

-- It must have plain white or light colored background.
+- It must have a plain white or light-colored background.
 Dark-colored backgrounds do not display well in the program’s software.